What is Productivity?

 A good trick I like to use is the “15 Minute Rule”.

 This is a technique that forces you to give your full attention to something because you only have fifteen minutes.
 You will find that using this simple lifehack will make you super productive and help you finish things a lot faster and better.

-If you have a computer around simply Google “15 minute timer” and an easy to use timer will show up.
-It even has alarm so you know when to stop task 1 and begin the next 15 minutes.
+If you have a computer around simply Google “15-minute timer” and an easy to use timer will show up.
+It even has an alarm so you know when to stop task 1 and begin the next 15 minutes.

 3. Set Your Own Deadlines